typelevel/frameless/docs/src/main/tut/FeatureOverview.md

 ```

 A simple way to add a column without loosing important schema information is
-to project the entire source schema into a column.
+to project the entire source schema into a single column.

 ```tut:book
 val c = cityBeds.select(cityBeds.asCol, lit(List("a","b","c")))